Warren Amling

 Amling was also a starter for the Ohio State basketball team.
 He is the only member of the College Football Hall of Fame to start in an NCAA Final Four game.

-Amling graduated with honors from Ohio State's Veterinary Medicine School in 1947 and turned down a chance to play for the New York Giants, choosing instead to practice veterinary medicine in London, Ohio.
+Amling graduated with honors from Ohio State's Veterinary Medicine School in 1947 (he wanted to attend the University of Illinois, but they did not offer a school of veterinary medicine at that time) and turned down a chance to play for the New York Giants, choosing instead to open a "large animal" practice veterinary medicine in Pana, Illinois and later to open a "small animal" practice with one of his college classmates in London, Ohio.
 He served as a member of the board of directors of Wittenberg University in the late 1970s.

 Amling was adjunct associate professor at The Ohio State University College of Veterinary Medicine from 1983 to 1990.

 He was chosen in 2000 as a member of the Ohio State Football All-Century Team.